 Dreaming of Summer days at the beach?
 We’re right there with you.
-While we don’t know exactly when we’ll be able to hit the beach this year, we know that we’ll be ready.
-And if you aren’t able to take a trip to your favorite destination, we’ve got some pretty rad beaches right here in Austin where you can get your fill of sun and sand.
+If you aren’t able to take a trip to your favorite destination, or just want to beat the heat locally, we’ve got some pretty rad beaches right here in Austin where you can get your fill of sun and sand.

 Secret Beach (400 Grove Boulevard, Austin) is our favorite beach in Austin.
 As the name implies, this place is tucked away, making it challenging to find on Google maps.
 For step-by-step instructions on how to find it, go here.
 At the secret beach, you can collect shells, build sand castles, skip rocks, make rock towers, discover creatures such as caterpillars (or parts of creatures like old crab claws), and play catch while dipping your toes in the cool water.
 Swimming isn’t allowed.
 Off-leash dogs are common, so be aware of that if your little ones have any fears of dogs.
 There are no bathrooms at the beach, but there are porta-potties in the parking lot.
 Also, there isn’t much shade so make sure you bring sunscreen, some sort of shade (umbrella, etc.), and plenty of water.
 And don’t forget your sand toys!